Bread-wq/Wearable-Headband-Interface/README.md

 - [HDMI dongle](https://www.amazon.com/Headless-Display-Emulator-Headless-1920x1080-Generation/dp/B06XT1Z9TF/ref=asc_df_B06XT1Z9TF/?tag=hyprod-20&linkCode=df0&hvadid=309751315916&hvpos=&hvnetw=g&hvrand=1849427447759673039&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9005925&hvtargid=pla-547341237007&psc=1&tag=&ref=&adgrpid=67183599252&hvpone=&hvptwo=&hvadid=309751315916&hvpos=&hvnetw=g&hvrand=1849427447759673039&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9005925&hvtargid=pla-547341237007) plugged into the robot for remote desktop.
 - Wireless earbuds with built-in microphone.
 - Laptop 1: For remote control of the robot computer.
-- Laptop 2: For speech recognition processing. <br>
+- Laptop 2: For speech recognition processing.
+(The "companion laptop" in the figure is Laptop 2). <br>
 (Note: Laptop 1 and 2 can possibly be combined into using a single computer, using Remote Desktop to control the robot computer and using terminal to run the speech recognition script.
 Here we call them Laptop 1 and Laptop 2 for easy reference.)

 ### Software Installation